JazzMaster/LazGFX/README.md

 A: Not unless its supported by BOTH FPC and SDL.

 		iPhone , iPad, iWatch..have restricted OBJ-C licenses.
-FPC is blacklisted.
+		FPC is blacklisted for these targets.
 		Apps are signed- and checked-for compliance- by Apple.
 		I cannot help you.

 GO Grab a FPC RTL and get hoppin.